aFlamee/onetxt/README.md

 I created OneTXT to make coding with an LLM much easier.
 When you provide an AI with the full source code of a project, you can get way better answers and suggestions.
 But manually gathering all files?
 Ain’t nobody got time for that!
 And that’s where OneTXT comes in.

 OneTXT is an open-source tool that converts directory structures into readable text output while respecting ignore rules (e.g., `.gitignore`, `.dockerignore`).
-It features a GUI for ease of use and supports predefined presets for popular frameworks like SvelteKit, Next.js, React, Django and more.
+It features a GUI for ease of use and supports predefined presets for popular frameworks like Next.js, React, Django, SvelteKit and more.

 ## Features